Kanchan0212/Quiz-Application/README.md

 # Quiz-Application
-# This is Java Application using Swing & OOPs concepts
+# Create a quiz application with the help of Java Swing & OOPs Concepts.
+# Technology Used: Core Java( Swing & AWT )